g0t4/docker-workshop/slides/slides.md

 - Run untrustworthy containers on their own network (`docker network create -d bridge X` and `docker run --net X`)
 - Rebuild images you don't trust

+## Isolation

+- PID namespace isolation for process isolation.
+- Network modes for containers
+  - bridge (default) - use `docker run --net NETWORK` - container has loopback and interface to access to named networks (default connected to `bridge` network), any container on the network(s), a container is connected to, can access the bridge container
+  - none - use `docker run --net none` container is isolated from all networks, only has loopback interface
+  - joined - use `docker run --net container:CONTAINER` - two+ containers can share interfaces, joined container will share interfaces with existing container.
+  - host - use `docker run --net host` - container binds directly to host network interface (no network isolation here, be careful)
+  - within a network, there's no firewall, all ports are accessible, not just "exposed" ports
+  - avoid linking, it's legacy for the default bridge network, use user defined networks to isolate container networks
+  - publishing ports - binding on host allows remote access to containers
+- File System isolation
+  - chroot used to run container in the context of the container's directory
+  - MNT namespace - essentially a union of isolated mounts forms the container's filesystem
+  - UnionFS - read-only image layers, top layer is read-write
+  - Volumes provide persistent storage and allow you to open up filesystem access (much like binding/publishing a port)

 ## Cleanup